alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 ## Rationale for the government's position

 If there is a market for native apps, why should the government monopolise it?
-There is a vibrant market of 3rd party native app developers using government data and APIs.
-Government’s position is that native and hybrid apps are currently rarely justified.
+There's a vibrant market of third party native app developers using government data and APIs.
+The government’s position is that native and hybrid apps are currently rarely justified.

 We are [backing open standards](/service-manual/making-software/open-standards-and-licensing.html) rather than risking proliferation of parallel versions of services as devices proliferate.

-And while people spend as much time using apps as using mobile web the vast majority of app use is for gaming and social networking.
+While people spend as much time using apps as using mobile web the vast majority of app use is for gaming and social networking.
 For 'utility' needs, such as those met by government services, the mobile web is preferred to native apps

 ## Exceptions

 We recognise that there’ll be a few exceptions.
-To help you assess whether your case is likely to be considered an exception, consider the following:
+To help you assess whether your case is likely to be considered an exception, consider whether you've met the necessary conditions:

-### Have you met the necessary conditions?

 **Condition 1:** Your web service is already designed to be responsive

-**Condition 2:** The service or the content you’re looking to build an app for is already open to third-parties via APIs or as open data
+**Condition 2:** The service or the content you’re looking to build an app for is already open to third parties via APIs or as open data

 > **NOTE:** If these conditions are not in place, it is unlikely that your app proposal will be approved.
 If you believe there are _compelling_ reasons why these conditions have not been met, please set them out in your proposal.

-### More questions
+### More conditions to consider

-1. [What’s the user need?](/service-manual/user-centered-design/user-needs.html) Please provide supporting evidence
+1. [What’s the user need?](/service-manual/user-centered-design/user-needs.html) Please provide supporting evidence.
-2. Which 3rd-party native/hybrid apps have already been developed to meet this user need?
+2. Which third-party native/hybrid apps have already been developed to meet this user need?
 If there are none and condition 2 has been met, please provide your thoughts on why this might be the case.
-If there are 3rd-party alternatives, please state why you believe a government-developed app is required
+If there are third-party alternatives, please state why you believe a government-developed app is required.
 3. Is this user need of sufficient importance to (your users to) justify the lifetime cost of your proposed app?
 If you believe it is, how have you determined this?
-You might find it useful to review articles within the service manual such as, [Know your users](/service-manual/users) and [Writing user stories](/service-manual/agile/writing-user-stories.html)
+You might find it useful to review articles within the service manual such as, [Know your users](/service-manual/users) and [Writing user stories](/service-manual/agile/writing-user-stories.html).
-4. Is there evidence of demand for this type of app amongst your target users?
-If you believe there is, please provide supporting evidence, eg similar apps that have proven popular with your target audience and evidence of their popularity
+4. Is there evidence of demand for this type of app among your target users?
+If you believe there is, please provide supporting evidence, eg similar apps that have proven popular with your target audience and evidence of their popularity.
 5. Is there evidence to justify building an app for the platform you’re proposing to do this for?
-If so, please provide supporting evidence, eg analytics data that shows proportion of visitors to your content/service that currently access it using relevant devices
+If so, please provide supporting evidence, eg analytics data that shows proportion of visitors to your content/service that currently access it using relevant devices.

 ### The process